oshaughnessy/sierramountainll/_pages/softball/index.md

 #### 8U Pitching

-1st third of the season:
-- **Coaches will pitch to their own players**
-- Coaches may throw from a standing position or sitting on a ball bucket

-2nd third of the season:
-- **Offense will pitch to their own players**
-- 5 balls per batter
-- 3 strikes per batter
-- After 3 walked batters, player pitching should rotate out

-3rd third of the season:
 - **Defense will pitch to opposing players**
 - 5 balls per batter
 - 3 strikes per batter
-- After 3 walked batters, player pitching should rotate out

-All season:
 - 8 pitches max per hitter
 - Batters can run when fouling off a 3rd-strike hit
 - No outs are called on a 3rd strike; player simply returns to the dugout
+- After 3 walked batters, player pitching should rotate out
 - Half-inning ends when all players have played through the lineup, defense causes 3 fielded outs, or 5 runs are scored